Clara Admin Suite for practice owners

 What does ClaraOps do?

-ClaraOps organizes payroll-readiness evidence, source status, exceptions, review notes, approval checkpoints, and handoff records so a practice owner can review payroll work before payroll is run elsewhere.
+ClaraOps organizes payroll-readiness evidence, source status, exceptions, review notes, approval checkpoints, and handoff records so a practice admin can review payroll work before payroll is run elsewhere.

-After sign-in, ClaraOps expects practice-authorized, payroll-relevant source exports and review context such as SimplePractice reports, owner-approved adjustment notes, roster context, and handoff workpapers.
+After sign-in, ClaraOps expects practice-authorized, payroll-relevant source exports and review context such as SimplePractice reports, admin-approved adjustment notes, roster context, and handoff workpapers.
 Public pages collect only non-sensitive fit and contact details.

 No PHI, payroll files, employee SSNs, credentials, raw payroll rows, or sensitive compliance details belong in public forms or routine email.
 Keep sensitive material inside the reviewed, protected workflow after access is set up.